shalev121/WannaBe-Project/README.md

 For every transition, users can explore role-defining skills in depth.
 Each skill includes a definition, its importance for the transition, and curated learning resources to bridge the identified skill gap.

-## Intelligent Design and Theoretical Foundation

-WannaBe’s architecture is grounded in four major research pillars that justify its algorithmic design.

-### 1. Relational Mobility (Shalaby et al., 2018)

-Career mobility is modeled as a directed graph of job-to-job transitions.
-This relational structure allows the system to calculate transition probabilities and handle semantic rigidity through neural embeddings (Deep Learning Matchers), providing a scalable alternative to traditional keyword matching.

-### 2. Skill-Centric Standardization (Gugnani et al., 2018)

-Skills, rather than inconsistent job titles, are treated as the fundamental units of career progression.
-This theory ensures cross-organizational stability, allowing the system to bridge the gap between roles with different titles but identical technical requirements.

-### 3. Path Planning Optimization (Ghosh et al., 2020)

-Career progression is framed as a computational path planning problem.
-The system treats a career goal as a destination in a latent skill space and searches for the optimal sequence of intermediate "hops" to maximize the likelihood of reaching that goal.

-### 4. Asymmetric Transition Difficulty (Dawson et al., 2021)

-The system recognizes that transitions are directional and asymmetric.
-Moving from "Senior to Junior" is mathematically different from "Junior to Senior."
-We incorporate Revealed Comparative Advantage (RCA) logic to identify core competencies and ensure roadmaps reflect realistic labor market constraints.

----

 ## System Architecture

 ### Semantic Role Resolution